sin4ch/sin4ch/README.md

 # Hi there, I’m Osinachi Okpara 👋

 ## About Me
+- I’m a cloud engineer with a passion for learning AWS cloud services and implementing cloud infrastructure
+- I have a major interest in serverless infrastructure using AWS Lambda, and CI/CD using GitHub Actions
-I’m an aspiring cloud engineer with a passion for learning and implementing AWS services.
-I’m currently in my final year of my Computer Engineering undergrad at the University of Benin.
-I’m also looking forward to starting my journey as a cloud blogger on Dev.to and Medium.
+- I’m a graduate of the University of Benin.
+- I’m also looking forward to starting my journey as a cloud blogger on Dev.to and Medium.

 ## Skills
-AWS Services: AWS Lambda, AWS S3, AWS EC2, AWS CloudWatch, AWS Amplify
+- AWS Services: AWS Lambda, AWS S3, AWS EC2, AWS CloudWatch, AWS Amplify
-Azure: Azure Machine Learning designer.
-Azure OpenAI Programming Language: Python
+- Programming Language: Python
-Tools: numpy, pandas, scikit-learn,
+- Tools and technologies: REST APIs, numpy, pandas, scikit-learn,

 ## Contact Me
 LinkedIn: https://www.linkedin.com/in/osinachiokpara/